francescococetta/winter_school_sea-ice/tutorial.md

-There is a [**detailed tutorial**](https://cice-consortium-icepack.readthedocs.io/en/main/appendices/tutorial.html) for a basic Icepack installation provided by the CICE Consortium.
-I recommend you follow that guide and try to have your first Icepack simulation running on your machine.
+This tutorial allows you to complete the first steps with Icepack.
+[**This link**](https://cice-consortium-icepack.readthedocs.io/en/main/appendices/tutorial.html) send you to an extensive guide for installing and running Icepack on you machine provided by the CICE Consortium.
+Following, you can find summarized the significant steps.
+If something is not clear, please have a look to the guide.

 ### The first steps with Icepack